Go directly to product information

 Usage

-By using cinnamon sticks instead of cinnamon powder, the dosage of cinnamon can be easily adjusted to the desired taste, because the stick can be removed during preparation, similar to a bouquet garni or a tea bag.
+By using cinnamon sticks instead of powder, the dosage of cinnamon can be easily adjusted to the desired taste, because the stick can be removed during preparation, similar to a bouquet garni or a tea bag.

 Features: